More Than Springs

 What Applications Require Compression Springs?

-Metal compression springs are everywhere!
+Compression spring uses span an array of different industries.
+In fact, metal compression springs are everywhere!
 You wouldn’t know it, but these useful springs can be found in items you use every day like the engine in your vehicle, or even your cell phone.
 Since compression springs can be manufactured in nearly any size and with varying degrees of stiffness (also known as spring rate), they are an invaluable component in an extensive range of applications.
 Larger compression springs with greater spring rate are used in things like stamping presses in the printing industry, as well as large appliances and household equipment like lawn mowers.
 Smaller compression springs can be found in medical devices, small electronics, and precision instruments and tools.

 Strength and Stress